dbarkan-coursera/part-3-assignment-wearables/README.md

 Below is a description of my submission for the Coursera **Getting and Cleaning Data** Week 4 course project.

-In addition to this `readme.md` file, the files `codebook.md`, `run_assignment.R`, and `wearable_summary.txt` should be available in this GitHub repository as part of the assignment (`wearable_summary.txt` is the file that's output by the script, but is also provided for reference).
-Please see those files for details that supplement the description in this `readme.md` file.
+In addition to this `README.md` file, the files `codebook.md`, `run_assignment.R`, and `sample_wearable_summary_output.txt` should be available in this GitHub repository as part of the assignment (`sample_wearable_summary_output.txt` is the file that's output by the script, but is also provided for reference).
+Please see those files for details that supplement the description in this `README.md` file.

+The files `ORIGINAL_README.txt` and `features_info.txt` are also in this GitHub repository for reference; they were part of the original assignment dataset.

 # Running the Script
 ## Expected Directory Structure